bitaculous/locomotivecms-liquids/README.md

 [Liquids]
 =========

-**A package of misc liquid blocks, tags and filters for [Wagon] and [LocomotiveCMS engine].**
+**A package of misc Liquid blocks, tags and filters for [LocomotiveCMS] [Wagon] and [Engine].**

 [![Travis CI Status][Travis CI Status]][Travis CI]
 [![Gemnasium Status][Gemnasium Status]][Gemnasium]

-This gem includes useful [Liquid] blocks, tags and filters which can be all embedded in both [Wagon] and the [LocomotiveCMS engine].
-Behind the scene, it uses [Solid] to write reliable and consistant liquid code.
+This gem includes useful [Liquid] blocks, tags and filters which can be all embedded in both [Wagon] and the [Engine].
+Behind the scene, it uses [Solid] to write reliable and consistant Liquid code.

-For now, it only works best with the edge versions of Wagon and the engine (master branch).
+For now, it only works best with the edge versions of Wagon and the Engine (master branch).

 Credits
 -------